Wednesday, January 9, 2019

 Like the stretch of the last half decade, this year saw an endless stream of shock, horror and genre cinema soundtrack reissues.
 The landscape bands and composers like Goblin, John Carpenter, and Fabio Frizzi, have reemerged into has been unquestionably shaped by the burgeoning reissue revival mining decades of subterranean soundtracks.
 Particularly in the way of 1970s and 80s genre films, where early synthesizer music, neofolk, jazz, progressive rock, musique concrete, and experimental soundtracks adorned much of the 20th Century's most notable cult cinema.
 Listening to much of this work now, the shared conceptual fascinations, and technical fixations of the composers of early electronic music and psychedelia who produced many of the soundtracks of the time, and the genre directors who sculpted some of the most notable cinema of this era, are graphically apparent in retrospect.
 These rich veins continue to be unearthed by reissue institutions like, Death Waltz, Mondo, and WaxWork, in new editions often corresponding with restorations of their source films issued on quality archival imprints like Arrow Films, Scream Factory, and Powerhouse Films Indicator series.
 There are seeming whole new genres being born (look no further than this year's "Mandy"), of the thematic beds of atmosphere and constructed worlds of Italian Giallo, French Fantastique and British Psychedelic, Pagan and Folk Horror of the late 1960s and 70s.
 As well as the following American horror explosion of the late 1970s and 80s, which we saw programmed in two excellent series this past season at The Grand Illusion and Northwest Film Forum.

 In live music this year offered up massive servings from the particular lowlit territory branching out from the global offshoots of black and doom metal.
 After a successful inaugural year, Northwest Terror Fest returned this past May with a lineup exploring these metal hinterlands.
 The festival's three days and nights at Seattle's Neumos, Barboza and The Highline, were initially assembled under the compelling opportunity to, "Bring Warning to America: An Interview with Terrorfest founder David Rodgers".
 Rodger's wider curatorial vision, detailed in Decibel's, "It's Good to Have Goals and Dreams Can Come True", encompasses everything from the gloaming atmospheric ambiance of doom metal, blistering thrash and hardcore, and heavy psych rock, dark pagan and neofolk explorations.
 A cross-genre spectrum of these sonic territories and weighty atmospheres were heard in sets from, Celeste, Thou, Full of Hell, Necrot, Gatecreeper, Agoraphobic Nosebleed, Panopticon, Subrosa, The Atlas Moth, White Hills, Great Falls, and Emma Ruth Rundle.
+The year also saw the opening of The National Nordic Museum, with a performance by Einar Selvik, and later the same night the dark operatic folk of Wardruna at The Neptune.
 Jazz also had a notable year in the northwest.
 Seattle's answer to the international jazz festival, Earshot Jazz continued to excerpt their influence and expand curatorial vision into the genre's furthest fringes.
 Culling from the adjacent Vancouver and Portland International Jazz Festivals, Earshot assembled a series of vanguard nights showcasing American talent Nate Wooley and Ken Vandermark.
 The following week presenting Norway's finest in a chamber jazz quintet, featuring Thomas Strønen, Mats Eilertsen, Ayumi Tanaka, Håkon Aase and Leo Svensson Sander.
 Outside of Earshot, where Kamasi Washington and the Miles Davis Electric Band proposed compelling intersections of electric jazz, fusion and Afrofuturism, the Sun Ra Arkestra delivered in the setting of Columbia City Theater's brilliantly programmed Space Is The Place Festival.

 The unexpected reforming of many of the most notable of the 1990s shoegaze and dreampop bands, some "25 Years After its Imperial Phase", has been surprising in its diversity and success.
 Indeed, the span of 2014 to 2018 has been been the time in which, "Shoegaze, the Sound of Protest Shrouded in Guitar Fuzz, Returns".
 The Guardian going one further with "Shoegaze: The Genre that Could Not Be Killed", and their beginner's listening guide, which acts as a digestible introduction to the multifaceted and variegated styles found across the genre's most comprehensive representation, Cherry Red Records' "Still in a Dream: The Story of Shoegaze 1988-1995".
 The most improbable return of them all came when it was announced that Slowdive would be performing a one-off at the Primavera Sound Festival in 2014.
 Following on the global tour, they reassemble for the first new recordings in over two decades on the self titled "Slowdive" for Bloomington Indiana independent label, Dead Oceans.
 This summer, we were also witness to the fourth domestic tour since the 2007 reformation of the definitive shoegaze band, along with Kevin Shields' promise of forthcoming material.
 This all following on the heels of their first new album in 22 years.
 My Bloody Valentine's prolific return initiated with a series of interviews beginning with Shields' admission to The Quietus that, "Not Doing Things Is Soul Destroying", in which he shares the details of the protracted process and decades of delays there were involved in the long road to My Bloody Valentine's recent remasters.